jacobkulik/jacobkulik/README.md

 ## Whoami
-My name is J. Kulik.
+My name is Jacob Kulik.
 I am a full-stack web developer with a range of knowledge in Web Development.
 I am most experienced using HTML, CSS, Django and Bootstrap 5.
 However, I do have experience using JQuery, Tailwind and WordPress.

 ## ls experience/